 Mattie was born in September, 1958 and has lived in Newcastle, Clonmel, ever since.
-He is married with eight children and takes all aspects of parenthood and family life, for himself and others, very seriously.
+He is married to Margaret and they have 8 Children and 4 Grandchildren.
+Mattie takes all aspects of parenthood and family life very seriously.
 As a result he is particularly aware of issues of education, health and safety.

-He attended, St. Joseph’s College, Cahir between 1971 and 1976 and, later, took a certificate programme in horticulture at Kildalton Agricultural College, Co.
-Kilkenny (1986) and holds a certificate in communication skills from University College Cork (1992).
-From 1977 to 1982 he was a Sales Representative servicing the agricultural industry in the local area.
-Since 1983 he developed his own local plant hire business, Suirside Plant Hire, Newcastle, Clonmel, that employs eight full-time staff and provides essential services to businesses and residences with a focus on customer satisfaction.
+He attended St. Joseph’s College, Cahir between 1971 and 1976 and, later, took a certificate programme in horticulture at Kildalton Agricultural College, Co.
+Kilkenny (1986) and holds a Certificate in Communication Skills from University College Cork (1992).
+From 1977 to 1982 Mattie was a Sales Representative servicing the agricultural industry in the local area.
+Since 1983 he developed his own local plant hire business, formerly known as Suirside Plant Hire, Newcastle that employs eight full-time staff and provides essential services to businesses and residences with a focus on customer satisfaction.

 People sometimes claim that politics involves a certain amount of fancy dancing, and if that is true, as a former (1974) All Ireland set dancer, Mattie is exceptionally well qualified.